bobbyluig/eclipse/docs/src/tutorial.md

 IK should be solved from the servo furthest from the body.
 The last angle generally involves some form of the law of cosines.
 Once you solve one angle, see if you can plug it into any of the equations obtained from forward kinematics.
 The last part is mostly just intuition.
 You'll need to draw diagrams and model the leg somehow to help you visualize a solution.
 Take it slow.
 Solving the IK for my robot took me 2 weeks.

 Remember that multiple solutions generally will exist.
 Anything involving the law of cosines can vary by $\pi$.
-Other trignometric expressions can involve solutions with different signs.
+Other trigonometric expressions can involve solutions with different signs.
 Be aware of this.
-Try to design the program to find all possible solutoins.
+Try to design the program to find all possible solutions.
 Write good tests that chain the working FK equations with the IK equations to rigorously test correctness.

 There are software which you can use.
-If you do manage to obtain a non-manual solution, be sure that it can be evaulated very quickly.
+If you do manage to obtain a non-manual solution, be sure that it can be evaluated very quickly.

 ### Code